vmishra18/Post_Blog-App/README.md

 Following are the key functional aspects:

-• Show the list of blog post.
+• Show the list of blog post

-• View details of the blog post.
+• View details of the blog post

-• Add a new blog post.
+• Add a new blog post

-• Edit the blog post.
+• Edit the blog post

-• Delete the blog post.
+• Delete the blog post

-• Like the blog post.
+• Like the blog post